-OCED 080 1-5 credits Basic Literacy for Span speaking IBEST students
+OCED 080 1-5 credits Basic Literacy for Span speaking IBEST students available both in Web-based and print formats.
+Prerequisites: admission to I-Best program.

-For Spanish-speaking students either in, preparing to enter or have completed an IBEST program of study but need to obtain a GED to obtain professional certification.
+For Spanish-speaking students either in, preparing to enter or have completed an I-Best program of study but need to obtain a GED to obtain professional certification.
 The CONEVyT curriculum prepares students for the Spanish language GED.
-The curriculum is available both in Web-based and print formats.
-Prerequisites: admission to IBEST program.
+The curriculum is